...Implants

 Painful procedures

-My test subject, Mr Lewis Masefield, being on the receiving end these many painful procedures, feels rather differently about the whole matter.
+My test subject, Mr Lewis Masefield, being on the receiving end of these many painful procedures, feels rather differently about the whole matter.
 Question him on the subject and he will, in between his alternating bouts of agonised screaming and mournful sobbing, express opinions that are frankly negative, and tell you that he'd rather be at home with his feet up, watching the 'telly'.

 I have little time for his infantile tantrums.
 The whole thing serves him right for wandering into my surgery and attempting to waste my time by rattling on about his bunions.
 I have more important things to do, and the echoes of anguished screeching coming from my basement would suggest that Mr Masefield now has a more thorough understanding of my work.